Top 10 Interesting and Fun Facts About the Moon

 The Moon in Myths and Stories

-In ancient times, people thought the Moon shone by its own light.
+In ancient times, many people thought the Moon shone by its own light.

 We know now it only reflects the light of the Sun.